GooTechnologies/learn/manual/scripting/anatomy/index.md

 /* global goo */

 var setup = function (args, ctx) {
-    // Will be called when the script is attached to an entity, or you press Play in Create.
+    // Will be called when the script is attached to an entity, or when you press Play in Create.
 };

+var fixedUpdate = function (args, ctx) {
+    // Will be called once per physics update.
+};

+var update = function (args, ctx) {
+    // Will be called once per render frame, if the script is set up.
+};

+var lateUpdate = function (args, ctx) {
+    // Will be called after all script "update" methods in the scene has been run.
+};

 var cleanup = function (args, ctx) {
     // Will be called when the script component is removed from the entity, or when you press *Stop* in Create.
 };

-var update = function (args, ctx) {
-    // Will be called once per render frame, after the script was set up.
-};

-// Script parameter definitions var parameters = [];
+// Script parameter definitions, will show in the script panel var parameters = [];
 {% endhighlight %}